- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered financial advice.
+The data provided is for informational purposes only and should not be considered investment advice.
 Investment decisions should be based on individual circumstances and consultation with a qualified financial advisor.
-Market share data is approximate and subject to change.
-Historical performance is not indicative of future results.

 About Vanguard Russell 1000 Growth Index Fund ETF Shares